ZacharyBohn/Flutter-Testing-Examples/README.md

 ### Manipulating Widgets During A Test

-You can enter text into widgets, tap widgets, or perform other gestures on the screen in order to interact with widgets automitcally during a test.
+You can enter text into widgets, tap widgets, or perform other gestures on the screen in order to interact with widgets automatically during a test.

 #### Enter Text Example